PBrockmann/StripesCounter/README.md

 https://peakutils.readthedocs.io/en/latest/reference.html#module-peakutils.peak

 * thres (float between [0., 1.]) – Normalized threshold.
 Only the peaks with amplitude higher than the threshold will be detected.
 * min_dist (int) – Minimum distance between each detected peak.
 The peak with the highest amplitude is preferred to satisfy this constraint.
+* thres_abs (boolean) – If True, the thres value will be interpreted as an absolute value, instead of a normalized threshold.